luchosdev/validate-forms-html-css-js/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+I learned about how to enter an email and password validation, and how to do the correct way to change the code so as not to break it.

 ## Author